wissemb11/Vue3-Vite-template/README.md

 # Vue3-Vite-template

-This template should help get you started developing with Vue 3 in Vite.
+This tutoriel should help get you started developing with WBC-ui3 and Vue 3 in Vite context.

+## 1- Create the ecosystem of WBC (vue3 in vite)

 ```sh
 npm create vite@latest